ElectricEcc/ORR/readme.md

 ## LMP3 Challenge

 The _newest_ member of the ORR family is the demanding LMP3 Challenge.
+Based around the finest tracks Europe has to offer, the LMP3 Challenge takes place after the Touring Car Championship, giving you a compact and adrenaline filled raceday, if you choose to participate in both disciplines.
+[LMP3 Challenge Discord Server](https://discord.gg/naCDpeSWxH)

 - Bulleted
 - List